Vijay Bahuguna: Family and background

 Vijay Bahuguna was born at Allahabad in a Brahmin family.
-His father was Chief Minister of Uttar Pradesh & was a freedom fighter.
-H. N. Bahuguna also participated in Non-Cooperation Movement.
+His father was Chief Minister of Uttar Pradesh & freedom fighter.
+H. N. Bahuguna, who had also participated in Non-Cooperation Movement.
 Vijay Bahuguna has a sister Rita Bahuguna who is also a politician.
 Rita was a former Congress leader and former president of the Uttar Pradesh Congress Committee.
 She joined the BJP on 20 October 2016 and was a cabinet minister in Uttar Pradesh government.
-Now she is Member of parliament from Allahabad.
+His son Saurabh Bahuguna is currently serving as a cabinate minister in Uttarakhand government.

 Education and early career

 Vijay Bahuguna did his Bachelor of Arts and then LLB from the University of Allahabad in Allahabad, Uttar Pradesh.
 He then started working as an advocate in the Allahabad High Court in Allahabad.
-He later became a Judge of the Allahabad High Court, later transferring to become a judge of the Bombay High Court.
+He later became a judge of the Allahabad High Court, later transferring to become a judge of the Bombay High Court.

 Posts held

 Resignation

 Vijay Bahuguna had submitted his resignation as Chief Minister of Uttarakhand on 31 January 2014.
 His government had received widespread criticism for handling rescue operations in the wake of floods in June, 2013.
 Harish Rawat was sworn as Chief Minister on 1 February 2014 in presence of Governor of Uttarakhand, Aziz Qureshi.